-Kosovo.
 A mere mention of the name is enough to start a debate wherever you go in this part of the world.
 The war ended almost 20 years ago, but the scars still appear to be fresh.

 Only recognized as a state by 60% of the world’s countries, Kosovo is still in dispute.
-As one of Europe’s poorest countries with high unemployment rate, as well as a taxing criminal and corruption activity, the newborn state has a lot of challenges to overcome ahead.
+As one of Europe’s poorest countries with high unemployment rate, as well as a taxing criminal and corruption activity, this newborn state has a lot of challenges to overcome ahead.

 Today I have arrived to the city of Pristina, capital of the second-youngest country in the world.
 Hopefully I will learn things and understand the conflict a bit better.
 After all, a big part of traveling is learning new things by experiencing other cultures.

 After finding a sandwich next to the imposing tower of the cathedral Majke Tereze, I continue down to the National Library.
 It’s a very odd building, covered in some sort of metal fishing net, making it look like prison bars.
+The roof is covered with 99 domes.
+The Croatian architect supposedly meant to blend Byzantine and Islamic forms, but I don’t really know what to say of the result.

 Comments